hongshancapital/interview-assignments/it-support-engineer/README.md

 # MacOS System log Analysis
-A System analysis script for MacOS.
+A System analysis script with CLI Interface for MacOS.

 # Installation
 ````